mongodb/docs/source/includes/considerations-monitoring-agent-install-connectivity.rst

 .. only:: saas

-   - the Monitoring agent can connect to ``mms.mongodb.com`` on port 443 (i.e. ``https``.)
+   - the Monitoring Agent can connect to ``mms.mongodb.com`` on port 443 (i.e. ``https``.)

 .. only:: hosted

-   - the Monitoring agent can connect to |monitoring| server on port 443 (i.e. ``https``.)
+   - the Monitoring Agent can connect to |monitoring| server on port 443 (i.e. ``https``.)

 The |monitoring| server does not make *any* outbound connections to the agents